 The clothing list is a fairly accurate guide.
 The quantities can vary depending on whether your child is at camp for 2 weeks or 2 months.
 Keep in mind that we do laundry once a week and they typically get it returned the next day.
 You know your child best, if they tend to lose clothes or get really dirty, send a bit more.
 Unfortunately, clothing labels come off occasionally.
 We do our best to return found, unlabelled items to their owners.
 It is really helpful if your child can identify their belongings.
 Don’t send too much as it becomes too cumbersome for your child.
 No fancy clothes are necessary.
 “Emergency” laundry is done daily, should it be required.

 No!
 “Keep it simple” is our motto.
 The more stuff they have the more mess they have to deal with.
 It is so much easier for your child to keep things organized if they have a manageable amount.
 A few special things to keep beside their bed is great.
 Hundreds of playing cards, stickers or gadgets simply end up on the floor by the end of each day.

 If you follow the clothing list you will be fine.
 Many of the camp stores sell “must haves” for camp such as; foam mattress pads, zip-up clothing bags for shelves, nets for beds.
 These items cause more garbage and clutter in the cabins, and are NOT allowed at camp.

 Realistically most campers bring some food for the bus and for the first night candy party.
-About $15 worth is more than enough.
 Please be reasonable when sending food.
 Campers get snacks twice a day, great desserts as well as treats during special programs.
 Again, the more they have under their bed, the more they have to keep organized.
 After the first night candy party, cabins are checked and any leftover food/candy is removed.